higarrett/bghctf/README.md

  - solution.txt
  - (any other necessary files that users will need)

-Flags should be in this format: "sc{VALUE}
+Flags should be in this format: "sc{VALUE}"